jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 ***"You do this shit on the street, and they'll put you away.
 But if you do it in the ring, they'll cheer for you and pay your bills\!"***

 In non-combat sports, fighting is against the rules.
 Although the penalties vary in severity from sport to sport, fighting is forbidden in any sport not conducted in the ring or octagon.
-However, mma and boxing not only allow fighting, it’s how the score is kept and victory is decided.
+However, MMA and boxing not only allow fighting, but it’s also how the score is kept and victory is decided.

 This means that you have to develop both your ability to deliver and receive punishment.
-This requires training of not only your body, but your mind and heart as well.
+This requires training not only your body but your mind and heart as well.

-### Boxing Workouts Are Holistically Effective
+## Boxing Workouts Are Holistically Effective

 A good fighter is composed of 4 attributes: